leakspin/leakspin.github.io/_posts/2018-11-06-kawaii-kiwis.md

 Kawaii Kiwis.
 Kawaii Kiwis is an esports club that wants to differentiate among the rest of the clubs by connecting with people and engaging through social networks and live events.

-You can follow us in the following social networks!
+**I am no longer collaborating with them**, but you can check their social accounts!
 <p class="text-center">
 <a class="link" data-title="kawaiikiwis.es" href="http://kawaiikiwis.es" target="_blank"><svg class="icon icon-www"><use xlink:href="#icon-www"></use></svg></a>
 <a class="link" data-title="twitter.com/kawaiikiwis" href="http://twitter.com/kawaiikiwis" target="_blank"><svg class="icon icon-twitter"><use xlink:href="#icon-twitter"></use></svg></a>